Building the Proletariat Into the Swoletariat

 Yeah, this is getting complicated now, buddy.
 We’re done with the Communist Manifesto and are reading all three volumes of Das Kapital.

-5/3/1 only has you hit one of its big four working lifts a day, leaving you plenty of time to do some accessory work.
+5/3/1 only has you hit one of its big four working lifts a day, leaving you plenty of time to do some assistance work.
 This is usually hypertrophy work targeting a single muscle or a small set rather than a big complex movement, but there are many, many options.
-Stronglifts and Greyskull can have accessories tacked on too (in fact Stronglifts has some very specific accessories for both days of the program).
-But 5/3/1 is really focused on accessories, it’s one of the big strengths of the program.
+Stronglifts and Greyskull can have assistance work tacked on too (in fact Stronglifts has some very specific accessories for both days of the program).
+But 5/3/1 is really focused on assistance and supplemental work, it’s one of the big strengths of the program.
 While some days, you may just want to spend the 15 minutes do your main lift and getting the fuck out, by now a whole hour at the gym is probably sounding pretty good.

-And that’s good because in order to properly do 5/3/1, not only do you need to do accessories, but you need to do conditioning.
+And that’s good because in order to properly do 5/3/1, not only do you need to do supplemental and assistance work, but you need to do conditioning.

 Thankfully, there are apps out there that can handle a lot of this and just tell you what to lift.
-Jim doesn’t have an app out officially and doesn’t recommend using any of unofficial ones, probably because he doesn’t get a cut from any of them.
-So, if you want, you can program your customizable workout app you got for Greyskull for 5/3/1.
-I personally use Vandersoft’s 5/3/1 app, which runs the program fairly well for me so I don’t have to worry about how to progress.
-It has some pre-packaged accessories in there and also has an easy to use customized accessory creator.
+Jim doesn’t have an app out officially and doesn’t recommend using any of unofficial ones, but fuck him.
+I personally used Vandersoft’s 5/3/1 app, which runs the program fairly well for me so I don’t have to worry about how to progress.
+It has some pre-packaged templates in there and also has an easy to use customized template creator.

 Step 3: Keep Doing It